51 absconders defrauded India of Rs 17,900 crore

 Banks recover Rs 40,400 crore from defaulters says RBI report

-"The Enforcement Directorate has filed application against 10 individuals in the competent court under the Fugitive Economic Offenders Act, 2018," Thakur said.
+"The Enforcement Directorate has filed an application against 10 individuals in the competent court under the Fugitive Economic Offenders Act, 2018," Thakur said.

 As regards undertaking extradition requests to bring back the accused in these cases, he said the CBIC had sent two such requests to the ministry of external affairs in July.